bosonprotocol/chat-sdk/scripts/redemption-loop/README.md

 # Redemption Loop

-This script allow to commit to an offer and redeem the exchange, passing a delivery info message through the chat layer
+This script allows to commit to an offer and redeem the exchange, passing a delivery info message through the chat layer

 ## How to build